 - Profits on redemption of debentures or forfeiture of shares

 - Surplus of revaluation of fixed assets or liabilities

 - Amount transferred to Capital Redemption Reserve on redemption of preference shares.

 Key Differences Between Retained Earnings and Reserves

-- Reserves are a part of Retained Earnings, but Retained Earning is not a part of the Reserves.
+- Reserves are a part of Retained Earnings, i.e. a reasonable part of retained earnings is kept as reserve.

 - While reserves are classified as a capital reserves and revenue reserves, there is no further classification of retained earnings.

 - Reserves can be general or specific.
 But, retained earnings are always general.

 Retained Earnings and Reserves are both a part of the Shareholder’s Fund.
 Further, they appear under the head Reserve and Surplus.
 They help in increasing the financial stability of the company.
 It also facilitates covering future uncertainties and losses.
 Further, they increase the net worth and promote financial stability.